awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 successfully deserialized a valid [message header](../data-format/message-header.md).

-This operation MUST wait if it doesn't have enough consumable encrypted message bytes to deserialize the next field of the message header until enough consumable input bytes become available or the caller indicates an end to the encrypted message.
+This operation MUST wait if it doesn't have enough consumable encrypted message bytes to deserialize the next field of the message header until enough input bytes become consumable or the caller indicates an end to the encrypted message.

 Until the [header is verified](#verify-the-header), this operation MUST NOT